 Facebook Connect was an absolutely genius play from Facebook and one of the reasons for their massive growth.
 They were suddenly connected to a massive amount of the internet which encouraged signs up beyond compare.
 And they have continued to make it better and easier to use so more companies can access it.

 And that’s the problem.
 It’s become so routine that everyone has become too comfortable with it.
-What they have forgotten is that these companies are advertising/data funded businesses.
+What they have forgotten is that these companies are advertising/data-funded businesses.
 It’s in their interest to do as much as possible with the data.

 What’s the main issue that triggered this?

-- Cambridge Analytica paid an American research called Aleksandr Kogan to set up an app to collect data in 2015.
+- Cambridge Analytica paid an American researcher called Aleksandr Kogan to set up an app to collect data in 2015.
 The main goal of the app was to collect information on the users and their likes by paying them a small amount of money.
 But, the app went further and also included their friends which is where things went too awry.

 - The policy for the app that the users had to accept made it clear that it would collect your data and your friends’ data